 More likely, I’ve seen the benefit certain pieces of equipment present.
 Having a variety has helped me coach people faster.

 At our gym, we have a variety of boxes of various sizes.
-I can quickly/easily find the right size box that enables a client to nail a deadlift on almost their first attempt.
+I can quickly/easily find the right size box that enables a client to nail a deadlift on usually their first attempt.

 People are different sizes so they often need different starting points and assistance.
 At least at first.

-When you workout at home only, are you going to purchase 3-6 different height boxes and a whole set of plates so that you can micro-adjust them?
+It just doesn't make economic or space-saving sense to purchase 3-6 different height boxes and a whole set of plates so that you can micro-adjust them in your home gym.

 This is far from the only example.

 We have a lot of different thicknesses of bands, a lot of different varieties of bands, cable machines, chains, weight vests, ankle weights, and a full rack of dumbbells no one in their right might should spend 12k on for a home gym.

-Plenty of other equipment that is prohibitively expensive for the individual but exceedingly affordable to the masses when the cost is spread out for a gym to invest in.
+There is a considerable amount of equipment that is prohibitively expensive for the individual but exceedingly affordable to the masses when the cost is spread out.

-Your home gym will take some time and a few dollars to reach the same level of availability.
+Your home gym will take plenty of time and a few dollars to reach the same level of availability.
 Start now by adding a few pieces at a time and learn what you can at the gym.